achow101/btcinformation.org/en/full-node.md

 From the terminal, type:

-    bitcoind -daemon
+    bitcoin-core.daemon

 It will print a message that Bitcoin Core is starting.
-To interact with Bitcoin Core daemon, you will use the command `bitcoin-cli` (Bitcoin command line interface).
+To interact with Bitcoin Core daemon, you will use the command `bitcoin-core.cli` (Bitcoin command line interface).
 {{start_up_and_recommended_commands}}

 For example, to safely stop your node, run the following command:

-    bitcoin-cli stop
+    bitcoin-core.cli stop

 {{complete_list_of_commands_and_ibd}}